-- The shock absorption performances of the tested crates have been almost the same. - The absorption of the fall impact was best carried out with the double-walled wooden crate, closely followed by the TURTLE 160 with T +. - In contrast to the TURTLE uNLtd solutions, the vibrations during truck drive were effectively amplified by the wooden boxes (effective value).
-This means, the acceleration amplitudes measured at the dummy are effectively greater than the acceleration amplitudes measured at the crate. - The TURTLE 160 with T+ performs effectively (RMS value) the vibration reduction during flight more than 2 times better than the best wooden crate solution. - The vibration reduction performance of the TURTLE 160 with the T+ the during truck drive could be increased by 100 % and during the flight by 60 % compared to the performance of TURTLE 160 with foam corner blocks. - During all four excitation scenarios, neither an increase in the acceleration amplitudes of vibrations nor a reduced shock absorption performance occur on paintings that are mounted in the TURTLE 160 with T+.
+- The shock absorption performances of the tested crates were almost the same. - The absorption of the Fall impact was best carried out with the double-walled wooden crate, closely followed by the TURTLE uNLtd with T+. - In contrast to the TURTLE uNLtd solutions, the vibrations during Truck transport were effectively amplified by the wooden crates (effective value).
+This means, the acceleration amplitudes measured at the dummy in the wooden crate are effectively greater than the acceleration amplitudes measured on the crate. - The TURTLE uNLtd with T+ performs effectively (RMS value) the vibration reduction during Flight more than 2 times better than the best wooden crate solution. - The vibration reduction performance of the TURTLE uNLtd with the T+ during Truck transport could be increased by 100% and during the Flight by 60% compared to the performance of TURTLE uNLtd with foam corner blocks. - During all 4 excitation scenarios, neither an increase in the acceleration amplitudes of vibrations nor a reduced shock absorption performance occur on paintings that are mounted in the TURTLE uNLtd with T+.